Lemon Bars

 Instructions

-• Preheat oven to 350°F. Line an 8x8 glass baking pan with parchment paper.
+• Preheat oven to 350°F. Line an 8×8 glass baking pan with parchment paper, set aside.

-• In a medium bowl, blend together butter and 1/4 cup sugar.
-Add in flour and salt, beating until well combined.
+• In a medium bowl with a hand mixer, beat together the butter and sugar.
+Add in the flour and salt, beating until well combined.

-• Press into the bottom of prepared baking pan.
-Bake for 20 minutes, or until firm and golden brown.
+• Press dough into the bottom of the prepared baking pan.
+Bake for 20 minutes, or until firm and lightly golden brown.
+Remember the crust will bake more once you top it with the lemon filling!

-• In another bowl, whisk together the remaining 1 1/2 cups sugar and 1/3 cup flour.
+• Lemon Filling: In a medium-sized bowl, whisk to combine the sugar and flour.
 Whisk in the eggs, lemon juice, lemon zest and vanilla extract.
 Pour over the baked crust.

-• Return to oven and bake for 20 to 25 minutes, or until top is light golden brown.
+• Return bars to the oven and bake for 20 to 25 minutes, until edges are set and the center just barely jiggles when you shake the pan.

 Nutrition